-Helene Miller-Walsh began her career at American National Bank in Commercial Lending in Chicago.
+Helene Miller-Walsh is the GOP state representative in Illinois 51 district.
+She began her career at American National Bank in Commercial Lending in Chicago.
 She then spent several years at Evans Fur Company, in a variety of roles across Marketing, Design and Sales.
 Helene went on to found Whim Wham Books, where she served as CEO, creating and selling a line of gift books which she sold around the world to major national retailers and small retail shops.
 Helene also has a long track record of success in philanthropic endeavors, including having chaired campaigns for Prentice Women’s Hospital through her role on the Board of Friends of Prentice as well as Co-Chairing one of the most successful private school annual campaigns in history at The Latin School of Chicago.
 Helene is currently the Chief Operating Officer of Leenie Productions, LLC, a multi-media production company and also serves on the Board of Advisors to Project HOOD, an organization dedicated to ending gang violence in the city of Chicago and developing career opportunities.
 Helene was raised in Chicago and lives with her husband, former Congressman and syndicated talk-radio host Joe Walsh, in the Northwest suburbs.
 Between them they have five children.

 Dr. Arie Friedman graduated with honors at the top of his medical school class from University of Illinois College of Medicine in 1998.
 While in medical school, he was inducted into the Alpha Omega Alpha Honor Society and honored with the Tom Reeves Outstanding Medical Student Award.
 Subsequently, he underwent categorical residency training at the University of Chicago Children’s Hospital.
 Dr. Friedman founded a solo pediatrics practice in 2001 that later merged with Premier Pediatrics.
 Premier Pediatrics became part of PediaTrust in 2014.
 At PediaTrust, Dr. Friedman serves on the Board of Managers and as the Director of After-hours Care.
 Prior to attending medical school, Dr. Friedman served in the United States Navy as a Naval Aviator.
 During his seven years of active duty, he flew SH-60B Seahawk helicopters out of Naval Air Station North Island, California, from which he deployed twice, including once to the Persian Gulf as part of Operation Desert Storm.
 After leaving active duty, he transferred to the Naval Reserve Medical Corps from which he retired in 2005.
 Arie is also a former candidate for the U.S. House of Representative and Illinois State Senate.
 He is a highly-regarded expert on issues pertaining to healthcare.
 An authority on Obamacare and national healthcare issues, Arie is a frequent guest on cable news and talk radio programs.
 Dr. Friedman is married to Michelle Rosenthal and is a father of five.